+g.
 Therapeutic Health Services

-TAUCOM has a sick bay available in the University for students who need observation for minor illnesses or first aid.
+TAUCOM has a sick bay available in the university for students who need observation for minor illness or first aid.
 Therapeutic health services are provided to all the students in Guyana Public Hospital Corporation.
-In addition, first aid kits are placed in different locations on the campus such as the reception area, clinical rotation office, sick bay, biochemistry laboratory, computer laboratory, and clinical skills lab.
+In addition, first aid kits are placed in various locations of the campus such as, reception area, clinical rotation office, sick bay, biochemistry laboratory, computer laboratory and the clinical skills lab.

+h.
 Health Insurance